varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-trunk.rst

 * :ref:`vmod_std.round` has been added for explicit rounding.

-These functions are deprecated and should be replaced by the new conversion functions:
+The following functions are deprecated and should be replaced by the new conversion functions:

 * :ref:`vmod_std.real2integer`
 * :ref:`vmod_std.real2time`